 When choosing a chemical exfoliant, you can look for those with AHAs, BHAs or a combination of both.
 AHAs or alpha hydroxy acids are derived from natural substances and are ideal for exfoliating dry and dull skin, as they help fade hyperpigmentation and even out the skin’s surface.

-By contrast, BHAs (beta hydroxy acids) are oil-soluble molecules, which means they can reach deeper into the skin and pores.
+By contrast, BHAs (beta hydroxy acids) are oil-soluble molecules that can reach deeper into the skin and pores.
 They have anti-inflammatory and antibacterial properties—which makes them perfect for those who want to target acne, blackheads, and whiteheads.

 Examples of BHAs - Salicylic Acid, Willow Bark Extract

 While certain products include just one of these chemicals, others are formulated with a blend of both these effective ingredients to provide you with the ultimate exfoliating experience.

 We recommend Lisén’s Pure Genius - A multi-action chemical peel stick pre-soaked in a heavy-duty blend of Lactic Acid, Glycolic Acid, and Salicylic Acid.

 The bottom line is that both these methods help you achieve fresh and smooth skin by removing dead cells and build-up.
 It all comes down to what tools or additional benefits you want and what tools you are comfortable using.

 We hope this article helps you make the right decision for yourself.
 But before we end it, here are some quick tips and tricks for effective exfoliation.

 - Select an exfoliation method that suits your skin type and phase